imkannadiga/GeeksForGeeks/README.md

 What is the maximum number of meetings that can be accommodated in the meeting room when only one meeting can be held in the meeting room at a particular time?(NMeetingsInOneRoom.java)

 5)Kth element of 2 sorted arrays(17/09/2021):
-Given two sorted arrays arr1 and arr2 of size N and M respectively and an element K. The task is to find the element that wo/uld be at the k’th position of the final sorted array.(KthElementOfTwoSortedArrays.java)
+Given two sorted arrays arr1 and arr2 of size N and M respectively and an element K. The task is to find the element that wo/uld be at the k’th position of the final sorted array.(/KthElementOfTwoSortedArrays.java)

 6)palindromic partitioning of a string(17/09/2021):
 Given a String S, Find all possible Palindromic partitions of the given String.(PalindromicPartitioningOfAString.java)